ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

     echo "export SB_PORT='${SB_PORT}'" >> "${HOME}/.bashrc"
     ```

-5. Create the Secure Build virtual server by using the hpvs deploy command
-   You can create the Secure Build virtual server by using the `hpvs deploy` command by specifying a configuration yaml file as an input for the `hpvs deploy` command.
+5. You can create the Secure Build virtual server by using the `hpvs deploy` command by specifying a configuration yaml file as an input for the `hpvs deploy` command.
 You can update the template file `$HOME/hpvs/config/templates/virtualserver.template.yml` based on the networking configuration, quotagroup, and resource settings of the Hyper Protect Virtual Server instance if necessary.
-The `vs_securebuild.yml` that has the configuration details for the virtual server refers to the corresponding sections of the `virtualserver.template.yml` when you run the `hpvs deploy` command.
-For example, the `resourcedefinition: ref` value refers to the `resourcedefinitiontemplate` definition in the template file.
-The `network: ref` value refers to the `networktemplates` definition in the template file.
-The following is an example of the virtual srever template file.

 ??? example "Example of a virtualserver-template file"